opnsense/tools/README.md

     # make arm-<size> DEVICE=BANANAPI

-Currently available device are: BANANAPI, odroid-xu3, orangepi-pc2, and RPI2.
+Currently available device are: BANANAPI and RPI2.

 About other scripts and tweaks
 ==============================